Blacklist

 TTL Setting

-Section titled “TTL Setting”Configure the temporary blacklist TTL in Settings > Search > Blacklist TTL Days.
+Section titled “TTL Setting”Configure the temporary blacklist TTL in Settings > Search, under the Blacklist TTL (days) field.
 Range: 1–365 days.
 Default: 7 days.

 Temporary blacklisting is useful when a release had a transient issue (bad quality at the time, incomplete upload) but might improve later.